uncomfyhalomacro/myjournal/journal/crystallang/crystal programming book.md

 - Concurrency
 - Low-level; can call C libraries or assembly
 - Project Manager called Shards
+- Multi-dispatch like Julia (There maybe some differences that I don't know)

 The book was written when Crystal was at version 1.2.2, this note was written at version 1.7.3.